Alexandria, Virginia Therapists

 Virginia

 Alexandria, Virginia is one of the oldest cities in the United States.
 The heart of town has stores and shopfronts.
-It can be described as quaint, in fact.
+It can be described as quaint.
 However, it is only 7 miles away from the nation’s capital.
 Most of the people who live in Alexandria are working professionals who have jobs in D.C.

 The median household income in Alexandria reflects the fact that it is so close to D.C.
 At over $82,000, the median household income is much higher here than in the rest of the state.
 However, the cost of living is also high.
 The stress that comes along with a higher salary can cause serious mental health issues.

 As far as overall mental health in Alexandria, it is similar to other large cities.
 Given the stress of people’s jobs, people in Alexandria do suffer from mental health issues.
 There are a ton of mental health professionals in Alexandria.
-In fact, you could spend all day going through the hundreds of entries on google.
+You could spend all day going through the hundreds of entries on Google.
 However, people don’t always have access to mental health resources.

 Mental Health Statistics for Alexandria, Virginia